Cascoda/cascoda-sdk/baremetal/cascoda-bm-driver/README.md

 # cascoda-bm-driver
-This directory contains portable firmware for baremetal platforms using a CA-821x transceiver.

 The cascoda-bm-core module contains the base functionality for communicating with a CA-821x using the ca821x-api.
 This module contains extended functionality including the device side of the EVBME commands and other system control.

 ## Usage